ryanmabasa/spring-security-in-action/ch15/README.md

 5. Test the endpoint, and check that the authentication object contains the custom "priority" field.

 Make sure to run CH14.

-Get the access token from ch14
+Get the access token from ch14.
+Grant type should be client-credentials profile in ch14

 Opaque
 ```